gamesbook/protograf/docs/source/hexagonal_grids.rst

 The options and facilities provided by these tools have been the primary inspiration for how hexagonal grids work in **protograf**.
-So if the functionality available here does not work for you, then possibly one of these other tools would be of better use.
+So if the functionality available here does not work for you, then possibly one of these other tools would be of better fit.

 ..
 HINT::